-un in the Sun Jenny Alexander, M.D., of Alexander Pediatrics offers pediatrician-approved tips for a safe and healthy summer.
+Jenny Alexander, M.D., of Alexander Pediatrics offers pediatrician-approved tips for a safe and healthy summer.

-nummer is a great time for kids and families to get outside and be active," says Jenny Alexander, M.D., of Alexander Pediatrics.
+side and be active," says Jenny Alexander, M.D., of Alexander Pediatrics.
 "With seasonal activities shifting, it's important to keep sun, water, and travel safety at the top of your mind."

 As a mother of four, Dr. Alexander knows summer schedules can be hectic for even the most conscientious parents, so a focus of her practice is reminding caregivers to use things like sunscreen and bike helmets every time children are outdoors.
-"Parents know these things, but consistency is key," she
+"Parents know these things, but consistency is key," she explains.

 During the hottest months, Dr. Alexander advises keeping children out of direct sunlight at peak times, between 10 a.m. and 2 p.m.
-Children six months and older should wear sunscreen every day with a sun protection factor (SPF) of at least 15, and sunscreen should be reapplied every two hours or after swimming or sweating.
+Children six months and older should wear sunscreen every day with a sun protection factor (SPF) of at least 30, and sunscreen should be reapplied every two hours or after swimming or sweating.
 Hats, breathable fabrics, and sunglasses are helpful for sun protection, but children still need to take play breaks and stay hydrated.
 "Shade and water are best," explains Dr. Alexander.
 "Even if your child does not feel thirsty or tired while playing, they need plenty of fluids and frequent rests."

 When it comes to safety around pools, ponds, lakes, and beaches, Dr. Alexander urges preparation and vigilance.
 All children should be taught to swim and should wear life jackets for boating or in large bodies of water.
 No child should ever be left alone around water.
 "Actively watch children around pools or any body of water," says Dr. Alexander.
-"Teach them to stay away from the water unless a parent or lifeguard is present."
+"Teach them not to go in the water unless a parent or lifeguard is present."